NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 </details>

-[^nixosrebuildbuildvm]: NixOS introduces a convenience command to build virtual machines via nixos-rebuild, documentented in the manual in the section on [nixos-rebuild](https://nixos.org/manual/nixos/stable/#sec-changing-config).
+[^nixosrebuildbuildvm]: NixOS introduces a convenience command to build virtual machines, documentented in the manual in the section on [nixos-rebuild](https://nixos.org/manual/nixos/stable/#sec-changing-config).

 ## Running the virtual machine